Suicide of Bill Conradt: Aftermath

 Twenty-three other men were caught in the sting; two were from Murphy.
 The Collin County district attorney's office found problems with all of the arrests.
 Firstly, Perverted-Justice did not provide the comprehensive chat logs of their interactions with suspects.
-Secondly, by the next July, NBC had still yet to provide its video records for use in prosecution.
+Secondly, by the next July, NBC had not provided its video records for use in prosecution.
 Third, Texas law largely requires that arrestees have an outstanding warrant, but the DA found that the Murphy police were only—at best—acting as agents of Dateline: "merely a player in the show and had no real law-enforcement position.
 Other people are doing the work, and the police are just there like potted plants, to make the scenery."
 For an additional 16 of the cases, because neither the suspects nor PJ chatters were in Collin County, the DA had no jurisdictional authority.
 On June 1, 2007, DA Roach announced that he would not pursue indictments against suspects from the Murphy bait house.